Cool Roofs provide financial and environmental benefits and long-lasting protection from the weather.

 - With 20-r insulation Net saving is $0.062 or almost 6.5 cents.

-Cool roofs vs. Black roofs:
+Cool roofs vs. Black roofs

 Another problem associated with the above-mentioned roofing materials is their color – most are black, which attracts and transfers tremendous amounts of solar heat into the building or a house.
-As a result, the air-conditioning system must work over-time to maintain comfortable working and living environment.
-This causes overloads and power outages on electrical grids, increased cost of electricity, and as a result – higher electric bill.
+As a result, the air-conditioning system must work over-time to maintain a comfortable working and living environment.
+This causes overloads and power outages on electrical grids, increased cost of electricity, and as a result – higher electric bills.

 To offset the above-mentioned high cost of electricity, many people choose to install a Solar PV roof system.
 This is especially true in California where $0.35 – 0.40 per kWh of electricity is a normal residential rate.
-We wholeheartedly support nation-wide deployment of small and large scale solar photo-voltaic systems, but the first step which many people should take before installing solar systems, is to reduce their average energy consumption.
+We wholeheartedly support nation-wide deployment of small and large scale solar photovoltaic systems, but the first step, which many people should take before installing solar systems, is to reduce their average energy consumption.
 This is where Cool Roofs come in very handy.

-Financial Benefits of Cool Roofs:
+Financial Benefits of Cool Roofs

 1 – Energy savings of Cool Roofs